loopdash/loopdash/src/glossary/post.md

 title: Post - Loopdash
 h1: Post
 h2: What does it mean?
-summary: Post is a built-in content type in WordPress that allows users to create and publish articles, news, and other types of written content on their website.
+description: Post is a built-in content type in WordPress that allows users to create and publish articles, news, and other types of written content on their website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly